- Private residential tenancies

 - a document explaining any updated terms of your tenancy within 28 days of the change

-Before you can apply to the Tribunal, you have to give your landlord 28 days' notice.
+Before you can apply to the Tribunal, you have to give your landlord 28 days' notice of your intention to make an application to the Tribunal.
 You must use the correct form to give your landlord notice – it's called a 'Tenant's notification to a landlord of a referral to the First-tier Tribunal for failure to supply in writing all tenancy terms and/or any other specified information'.
 The notice period begins on the later of:

 - the day your landlord receives the notice from you